adam-zhang-lcps/papers/c3edit-sr-research-paper.typ

 / January 31: functioning protocol implementation in Neovim.
 / March 31: general cleanup: advance VSCode and Neovim implementations to UX-ready, squash bugs, implement proper error handling and recovery, increase resilience to network instability, implement user flow for connection management.

+= Methods
+Creating a framework for multiple editors required development of multiple software artifacts.
+To minimize code and effort duplication, a shared backend containing network and document replication logic applicable to all editors was created.
+This backend was designed to implement an editor-agnostic message protocol to effectively communicate with plugins/extensions for any editor.

+The backend software is non-user-facing and contains both document replication/synchronization logic and network logic.
+The backend software was written in the Rust programming language#footnote[https://www.rust-lang.org/] for its memory safety, robust ecosystem, and high performance.
+Document synchronization and replication was handled by the Loro Rust library#footnote[https://loro.dev/], chosen for being highly capable and performant.
+Network logic was handled by the Tokio library's #footnote[https://tokio.rs/] networking primitives, along with Serde#footnote[https://serde.rs/] for data serialization/deserialization.
+The backend was designed for peer-to-peer communication between clients.

+The backend software was designed to communicate with any arbitrary frontend implementation via a standardized protocol.
+The "#name protocol" was formalized in specification in version v1.0.
+The backend is started by the editor frontend, and communication occurs via standard input/output.
+Messages are passed via JSON according to the #name specification.

+Frontend implementations were designed to integrate into a specific editor's dedicated extension or plugin functionality.
+Frontend implementations are user-facing and thus were designed to be easy to use; communication with the backend was designed to be invisible to the user.
+Three reference frontends were developed; one each for Emacs#footnote[https://github.com/c3edit/emacs], VSCode#footnote[https://github.com/c3edit/vscode], and NeoVim.
+Frontends utilized editor-specific interfaces and systems.
 #pagebreak()
 #bibliography("refs.bib", style: "apa", title: [References])